Charity Auction Software for Fundraising Auctions

 - Research community calendars for opportunities to post nonprofit fundraising events.

 If your silent auction is part of another fundraising event, you’ll want to promote the silent auction at the actual event as well.
-Consider printing a silent auction program that lists all items up for bid including photos, descriptions, and starting bids.
-Distribute this at the start of your event as a quick preview of what items are available to spark the interest of attendees.
-This will likely send them over to the display table to get a first-hand look at the items and place their bids.
+Consider printing a silent auction program that lists all items up for bid, including photos, descriptions, and starting bids.
+Distribute this at the start of your event as a quick preview of what items are available to spark attendees’ interest.
+This will likely send them to the display table to review the items and place bids.

 Step 6: Managing Charity Auction Details